 Later the same day he said that there was this special cool feature that displayed the current music (current track) you were listening to.
 He said that WinAmp was not supported and it would be a pretty interesting thing to write for DPF.
 So I got the Winamp SDK, played with examples a little and after a few days had the plugin running.
 At first I thought I'd sell a copy for $5 each but now I decided to give it away for free and even opensource it under GNU GPL license.

-Here is how the current track being listened to is displayed on DPF.
-Notice the Listening to" label.
+Here is how the current track that a user listens to is displayed on DPF.
+Notice the Listening to label.

 Next, put the plugin in C:\Program Files\Winamp\Plugins directory.